Probabilistic Deep Learning for Real-Time Large Deformation Simulations: Conclusions

+In this work, we have proposed a deterministic/probabilistic neural network framework that is capable of accurately predicting large deformations in real-time.
+Although in the present work we only used artificially generated data for training, the framework can naturally assimilate experimental data as well.
+Because of these factors, our framework has the potential for data-driven applications requiring very fast response rates, such as patient-specific computer-aided surgery of soft human tissues.

-We also proposed a probabilistic framework which is capable of giving reliable uncertainty estimates of U-Net models in addition to the predictions.
-We showed the correlation of U-Net errors (deviation from FEM solution) with prediction uncertainty of Bayesian U-Nets.
-We also showed that uncertainty of prediction rapidly increases in the extrapolated region.
-With our framework we could give uncertainty of U-Net models as well as capture the uncertainty present in the data.
-Thereby our framework goes a step further, to make real time large deformation simulations more trustworthy, which is crucial in engineering applications.
+In addition to the predictions, the proposed probabilistic framework is also capable of giving reliable uncertainty estimates.
+Indeed, we showed that the predicted uncertainties correlate with the prediction errors (fitting errors to FEM solution).
+We also showed that the uncertainties rapidly increase in the extrapolated region, which is the desired property that we expected to achieve.
+Additionally, we were able to capture the noises present in the data, which has been validated with two probabilistic approaches (Maximum Likelihood Estimation and Variational Bayes).
+As such, our framework can be seen as a step towards making real-time large-deformation simulations more trustworthy.

+To the best of our knowledge, this is the first time the state-of-the-art Bayesian Neural Networks are used in the context of non-linear body deformations.
+We believe that this work can serve as a reference for further developments in this emerging area of research.
+Due to its potentially high efficiency and accuracy, as well as due to its unique probabilistic predictive capabilities, we believe that the presented framework will turn out to be useful in a wide scope of novel engineering applications.